bholbrook73/focuscollege-acsd2020-assignment2/readme.md

 ---
 # About this application
 ## *Currently in "beta"*
-Calculator does not yet split the walls when extra beam(s) are added.
 Feel free to send a message if you have suggestions on how to improve the accuracy.

 ---